 Alexander Pushkin – Sun of Russian literature

 Alexander Pushkin is one of the most famous and greatest poets.
 He is the most important Russian writer of all time, like Shakespeare in England or Dante in Italy.
 Pushkin provided the standards for Russian arts and literature in the 19th century.
-Russian children have grown up with his learned cat, who walked round and round the oak-tree, singing songs as he circled right, and telling tales as he circled left.
-They were fond of his exiled Prince, who was turned into a bumble-bee so that he could fly to his father’s court and sting his wicked aunt on the nose.
-Later they experienced Onegin’s boredom, Tatiana’s unrequited love, Godunov’s uneasy conscience, Herman’s tension at the gaming table, Saliere’s jealousy of Mozart, and heard the dead steps of the Stone Guest and the thundering hooves of the Bronze Horseman.
-While at the Lyceum Pushkin also began his first completed major work, the romantic poem Ruslan and Lyudmila with an old Russian setting and making use of Russian folklore.
+Russian children have grown up with his characters: learned cat, who walked round the oak-tree, exiled Prince, who was turned into a bumble-bee.
+Later they experienced Onegin’s boredom, Tatiana’s unrequited love, Godunov’s uneasy conscience, Herman’s tension at the gaming table, Saliere’s jealousy of Mozart.

+Twelve-year-old Pushkin along with his uncle went to Petersburg, in order to enter the newly opened Lyceum at Tsarskoye Selo.
+The lyceum was under the patronage of the imperial family and Alexander became one of the first thirty students who studied there.
+While at the Lyceum Pushkin began to write the romantic poem Ruslan and Lyudmila.
 It brought Pushkin fame, and Zhukovsky presented his portrait to the poet with the inscription “To the victorious pupil from the defeated master”.

-In 1817 Pushkin accepted a post in the foreign office at St. Petersburg.
-In 1820 the foreign office transferred Pushkin to Ekaterinoslav, and later to Odessa for writing anti-tsarist poetry.
-He traveled in the Caucasus, the Crimea and gained the impressions for his «southern cycle» of romantic narrative poems: The Prisoner of the Caucasus, The Robber Brothers and The Fountain of Bakhchisaray.
+He traveled in the Caucasus, the Crimea and gained the impressions for his romantic narrative poems: The Prisoner of the Caucasus, The Robber Brothers and The Fountain of Bakhchisaray.

 Pushkin’s use of the Russian language is astonishing in its simplicity and profundity.
 His importance as a great national poet was recognized even during his lifetime.
-He also exerted a profound influence on other aspects of Russian culture, most notably in opera.
+Also he exerted a profound influence on other aspects of Russian culture, most notably in opera.